-45. The Crown was responsible for the provision of education and around-the-clock care to deaf and hard of hearing students.
-The Plaintiffs and Class Members belong to a distinct

-- and identifiable segment of the population as a result of their disabilities.
+- 44. 50.
+The Crown and APSEA were was responsible for the provision of education and around-the-clock care to deaf and hard of hearing students.
+The Plaintiffs and Class Members belong to a distinct and identifiable segment of the population as a result of their disabilities.
 Their vulnerabilities as children and youth were heightened because of this. - 46.
-The Crown owed the Plaintiffs and Class Members a duty of care with respect to their treatment and care and the conditions at the Schools.
-In particular, and without limitation, the Crown owed the Plaintiffs and Class Members a duty to protect them from, and to not permit to be inflicted upon them, physical and sexual battery and assault and emotional abuse. - 47.
-The Crown knew or ought to have known of the physical, sexual and emotional abuses being perpetrated at the Schools, and the substandard care and education being provided, and yet it took no or no adequate steps to prevent, halt or eliminate these issues. - 48.
-The Crown chose not to construct or implement management and operations procedures that would reasonably have prevented the abuses and substandard care in a timely fashion. - 49.
-The abuses perpetrated against the Plaintiffs and Class Members and their poor treatment were foreseeable, particularly given the absence of adequate supervisory procedures and the heightened vulnerability of the Class Members. - 50.
-Particulars of the Crown's systemic negligence include: - a) Choosing not to investigate or report physical injuries (including of a sexual nature) sustained by students as a result of the assault and battery committed by the Crown's agents, employees and servants; - b) Choosing not to provide adequate medical care for students; - c) Choosing not to investigate or report allegations of physical and sexual assault and battery, and emotional abuse; - d) Intimidating and/or punishing students to dissuade them from reporting physical, sexual and emotional abuse; - e) Choosing not to properly screen applicants for staff positions at the Schools,
+51. The Crown and APSEA owed the Plaintiffs and Class Members a duty of care with respect to their treatment and care and the conditions at the Schools.
+In particular, and without limitation, the Crown and APSEA owed the Plaintiffs and Class Members a duty to protect them from, and to not permit to be inflicted upon them, physical and sexual battery and assault and emotional abuse. - 47.
+52. The Crown and APSEA knew or ought to have known of the physical, sexual and emotional abuses being perpetrated at the Schools, and the substandard care and education being provided, and yet they it took no or no adequate steps to prevent, halt or eliminate these issues. - 48.
+53. The Crown and APSEA chose not to construct or implement management and operations procedures that would reasonably have prevented the abuses and substandard care in a timely fashion.

+49. 54.
+The abuses perpetrated against the Plaintiffs and Class Members and their poor treatment were foreseeable, particularly given the absence of adequate supervisory procedures and the heightened vulnerability of the Class Members.

+50. 55.
+Particulars of the Crown's and APSEA's systemic negligence include:

-- including choosing not to consistently conduct complete criminal background checks or reference checks; - f) Hiring unqualified or unsuitable staff who were not qualified to meet the needs of the students under their care and supervision; - g) Choosing not to properly or adequately supervise, monitor, police or assess the agents, employees, servants, and caregivers entrusted with the care of the Plaintiffs and Class Members; - h) Choosing not to properly supervise the environment in the Schools; - Choosing not to provide adequate financial resources or support to properly care and provide for the Plaintiffs' and Class Members' physical, emotional and education needs; - j) Permitting unhealthy and inappropriate punishments, including assault and battery, to be perpetrated against the Plaintiffs and Class Members; - k) Creating, tolerating and fostering an atmosphere of fear and intimidation in which the Plaintiffs and Class Members were threatened with, and sustained, severe punishments, including physical and sexual assault and battery, and emotional abuse; and - 1) Choosing not to investigate, evaluate or supervise (such as by visiting or obtaining reports, or alternatively by making sufficient visits or obtaining sufficient and adequately detailed reports) the nature and quality of the care and education the Plaintiffs and Class Members received while under the responsibility of the Crown.
+- a) Choosing not to investigate or report physical injuries (including of a sexual nature) sustained by students as a result of the assault and battery committed by the Crown's and APSEA's agents, employees and servants; - b) Choosing not to provide adequate medical care for students; - c) Choosing not to investigate or report allegations of physical and sexual assault and battery, and emotional abuse; - d) Intimidating and/or punishing students to dissuade them from reporting physical, sexual and emotional abuse; - e) Choosing not to properly screen applicants for staff positions at the Schools, including choosing not to consistently conduct complete criminal background checks or reference checks: - f) Hiring unqualified or unsuitable staff who were not qualified to meet the needs of the students under their care and supervision; - g) Choosing not to properly or adequately supervise, monitor, police or assess the agents, employees, servants, and caregivers entrusted with the care of the Plaintiffs and Class Members; - h) Choosing not to properly supervise the environment in the Schools; - Choosing not to provide adequate financial resources or support to properly care and provide for the Plaintiffs' and Class Members' physical, emotional and education needs; - Permitting unhealthy and inappropriate punishments, including assault and battery, to be perpetrated against the Plaintiffs and Class Members;

+- k) Creating, tolerating and fostering an atmosphere of fear and intimidation in which the Plaintiffs and Class Members were threatened with, and sustained, severe punishments, including physical and sexual assault and battery, and emotional abuse; and - Choosing not to investigate, evaluate or supervise (such as by visiting or obtaining reports, or alternatively by making sufficient visits or obtaining sufficient and adequately detailed reports) the nature and quality of the care and education the Plaintiffs and Class Members received while under the responsibility of the Crown and APSEA.